HOW TO COLLECT?

 ROUTE PLANNING

-We are an all-terrain cycling cosmos.
+W-GRAVEL is an all-terrain cycling cosmos.

 All routes were planned based on official cycle paths displayed in Kagis – the official maps of the province of Carinthia – and with the route planning app komoot.

 Of course, we are not perfect, and we may have made mistakes in our route planning or overlooked changes on particular sections.
+If owners notice incorrect route usage on their property, this is certainly not intentional, and we kindly ask you to contact us at collective@thegrandfunhog.com.

-Errors can be made by the app and can lead to incorrectly modified routes when exporting as a GPX file or to other route planning and navigation programmes.
+Errors can also be made by the app and can lead to incorrectly modified routes when exporting as a GPX file or to other route planning and navigation programmes.

 If komoot displays routes as “cycling is not permitted”, this does not mean that this information is correct.
 Personal permits have been obtained for some sections of routes, which means that they are legally accessible, even if this is not indicated in Kagis or komoot.